Australian Government - Department of Defence - Department of Veteran's Affairs

 Multiparty Loans, Eligible Partners

 You are entitled to take out a DHOAS home loan with another party, or multiple parties, as long as you hold, either alone or with your partner, a 50% or greater interest in the property.
+In addition, the DHOAS applicant must also be listed on the title.

 There are several possible scenarios for multiparty loans: